 “Is your, uh, exit—”

 “I should be so lucky.”
 Her lips turn downwards, but the scowl is temporary.
 “Anyway, figure that out and you’ll be fine.”

 An exit.
 Bloody hell.
 Now I have to figure out how I personally think about escape.
 I didn’t sign up for a philosophy session, and I got in here by upsetting myself as much as I could.
 Now I have to do the opposite.
 The fact that it’s fucked up people who get these powers just gets more and more ironic by the second.

 “Shattered, huh?”
 She leans in, only an inch taller than me but it feels like much, much more.
 “I’m serious, Jamal.
 Don’t cross me.
 Just remember.
 I’ve been in your mind.
-I’ve seen your version of the banshee.”
+I’ve seen your version of the banshee, rose-colored glasses and all.”
 Then she lets go, patting my cheek.
 “Just think of it this way.
-Now you know that I’m psychologically disturbed enough to be worth protecting.”
+Now you know I’m psychologically disturbed enough to be worth protecting.”

 Well, that’s a line.
 I don’t know how I feel about that.
 But… sure, why not.
 I chew on the inside of my lip as she continues on her way through the mirrored labyrinth, and I follow close enough not to lose her.
-In one of the mirrors, I catch a glimpse of green eyes and long teeth – and I look away.
-Jaylie having an idea of what the Kiera in my subconscious looks like is bad enough.
+In one of the mirrors, I catch a glimpse of green eyes and long teeth—and I look away.
+Jaylie knowing what the Kiera in my subconscious looks like is bad enough.
 I don’t want my conscious mind thinking about her, too.